Song Of Ice And Fire

 The following Benefits from Night's Watch are generally available: Defensive Engineer, No Kneeler, Terrifying, Winter-Touched.

-The following Benefit from the SIFRP official blog will be available, but not to starting characters: Faceless.
+The following Benefit from the SIFRP official blog exists, but is not available to starting characters: Faceless.

 Removed and Changed Benefits